svoop/dry-credentials/README.md

 ### Ruby on Rails

 ActiveSupport implements [encrypted configuration](https://www.rubydoc.info/gems/activesupport/ActiveSupport/EncryptedConfiguration) which is used by `rails credentials:edit` [out of the box]((https://guides.rubyonrails.org/security.html#custom-credentials)).
-There's no benefit from introducing an additional dependency like Dry::Credentials.
+There not much benefit from introducing Dry::Credentials as an additional dependency.

 ### Rodbot